actsl/kiss_sdl/README.md

 MinGW-w64 .
 Other versions of MinGW should also work, but they are not tested, and kiss_makefile corresponds to a 32 bit version of MinGW.
-If a 64 bit version of MinGW is used, then the paths have to be changed to the paths of the 64 bit versions of the SDL libraries, as said above.
+If a 64 bit version of MinGW is used, then the paths have to be changed to the paths of the 64 bit versions of the SDL libraries, as said above, also the -march=i686 arguments have to be deleted.
 It was also tested in the Visual Studio Community 2015.
 The project files for the Visual Studio are provided, but a similar changes to the library paths should be made, as described above, in the project -> properties -> configuration properties -> vc++ directories.
 The paths of the 64 bit SDL2 libraries for x64 are entered, but it is not tested with x64.

 For compiling in Visual Studio, run kiss_example1.vcxproj or kiss_example2.vcxproj, make sure that on toolbar x86 is selected (instead